JeffDeCola/my-go-examples/README.md

 * SENTINELS

   * [error-sentinel](https://github.com/JeffDeCola/my-go-examples/tree/master/error-handling/sentinels/error-sentinel)

-    _A sentinel is a named error that callers can check for by identity using the
+    _- A sentinel is a named error that callers can check for by identity using the
     [errors](https://pkg.go.dev/errors)
     standard package._